dainyleen/astronauts/README.md

 2. Practiced creating a promise instance using Promise() constructor
 3. Practiced defining what should happen when the PROMISE is fulfilled or rejected

+PART THREE
+1. Learning how to use async/await
+2. Converting all functions with Promises into async/await